Skip to main content

 • Very high limits: Use cautiously as analysis time increases significantly

-# Quick timeout for fast feedback
+# Quick target for fast feedback

-overmind changes submit-plan tfplan.json --blast-radius-max-time 5m
+overmind changes submit-plan tfplan.json --change-analysis-target-duration 5m

-# Extended timeout for complex changes
+# Extended target for complex changes

-overmind changes submit-plan tfplan.json --blast-radius-max-time 20m
+overmind changes submit-plan tfplan.json --change-analysis-target-duration 20m

 # Default behavior (10 minutes)